ehsan11100/AdGuard/Configuration.md

 AdGuardHome automatically gets the names of connected devices using Reverse DNS lookup (rDNS).
 It sends a PTR request with an IP address of a client to a DNS server and uses its name for "clients friendly names".

 Since **v0.106.0** you can enable and disable this feature by "Enable clients' hostname resolution" setting in the "Upstream DNS servers" section or via `resolve_clients` field in the configuration file.

 Also since **v0.106.0** all the addresses from [private IP range](https://tools.ietf.org/html/rfc6303) are only resolved via appropriate local resolvers to avoid the leaks of clients' information.
 But you can also set custom upstreams for it by "Private DNS servers" field in the "Upstream DNS servers" section or by `local_ptr_upstreams` field in the configuration file.
 Note that the specified upstreams are also used by DNS server to resolve PTR for the same IP range.

+Since **v0.107.0** you can control using private reverse DNS upstream servers by "Use private rDNS resolvers" checkbox in the "Upstream DNS servers" section or by `use_private_ptr_resolvers` field in the configuration file.
+In case it is disabled, the unknown addresses from locally-served networks won't be resolved at all.

 But what if you want AdGuardHome to use another DNS server for a specific IP address range?
 You can do it using the same syntax as for general upstream servers, for example: